ant1po1e/spreadsheet-to-json/README.md

 2. **Spreadsheet ID Input**:
    - Locate this in your Google Sheets URL between 'd/' and '/edit'.
    - Example: In `https://docs.google.com/spreadsheets/d/abc123xyz/edit#gid=0`, the ID is `abc123xyz`.

+3. **Range Input**:
+   - Specify the data range in A1 notation (e.g., 'Sheet1!A1:C10').
+   - The first row in your selected range will be used as JSON property names.

+4. **JSON Generation**:
+   - Click "Generate JSON" to convert your spreadsheet data into JSON format.
+   - The resulting JSON will be displayed in the text area below.

+5. **Copy Functionality**:
+   - Use the "Copy" button to easily copy the generated JSON to your clipboard.

+#### How to Use (Basic Version)

+1. Enter your Google API Key.
+2. Input the Spreadsheet ID.
+3. Specify the Range you want to convert.
+4. Click "Generate JSON".
+5. The generated JSON will appear in the text area.
+6. Use the "Copy" button to copy the JSON.

+### Advanced Version

+#### Key Components

+1. **Google API Key Input**:
+   - Same as in the basic version.

+2. **Spreadsheet ID Input**:
+   - Same as in the basic version.

 3. **Custom Variables Input**:
    - Enter comma-separated variable names that will be used as keys in your JSON output.